adderbyte/LSTM_time_series_dynamic_Behaviour_modelling/README.md

 ---------------------------------------
 This project counts as a Semester Project which is part of the requirement for a Master Degree in Communication Systems at Ecole Plytechnique Federale de Laussane.

+`Update: Use the Updated version of the LSTM model.
+Though it uses a different data set.
+It gives better results.
+Adapts it to any case scenario`

 ---------------------------------------------------------------------------------------------------------------------------
 Introduction